-We’re analyzing the two occupations solely on how financially rewarding they are.
+We’re analyzing the two occupations solely in terms of wealth-building potential.
 First, we’ll take a look if the doctor pays back all his student loans as fast as possible.
 Next, we’ll adjust the simulation for the Public Service Loan Forgiveness program (PSLF) and see if this popular federal student loan program tips the scales in this debate.

 The big upside of being a plumber is how fast you can start working and making money.
 In most cases, plumbers start out as apprentices making around $12 an hour.
 They work under a licensed plumber for a few years and eventually make it to the journeyman plumber level, where they’re getting about $18 an hour.